This post may contain affiliate links.

-Buying a themed birthday cake from the supermarket can set you back £10-£15 (and they’re often not very tasty!) while ordering one from a baker could cost you about £30-£60.
-That’s a lot of money for something that will be demolished by the little ones in ten seconds flat!
+Buying a themed birthday cake from the supermarket can set you back £10-£15 (and they’re often not very tasty!) while ordering one from a baker could cost you upwards of £50 – that’s a lot of money for something that will be demolished by the little ones in ten seconds flat!

 The most obvious way to save money is to bake your own – if you have the ingredients in your pantry anyway, it’ll cost you next to nothing and be much tastier!
-As a backup, if you really hate cooking, Aldi do a vanilla buttercream or chocolate celebration cake for just £3.99.
-But, we all want our little ones to have a cake they love, so here’s how to easily create a themed cake.
+As a backup, if you really hate cooking, Aldi do a vanilla buttercream or chocolate celebration cake for less than a fiver that could be decorated.
+We all just want our little ones to have a cake they love, so here’s how to easily create a themed cake.

 You can choose from an icing cake topper to cover the whole top of the cake, or a cut-out topper that’ll poke into the top.
 For a freebie, you could paint or print your own cardboard toppers, cut around with a craft knife and attach with skewers.